 This may play a role in why they are so docile.
 It is not in their best interest to be overly aggressive as most chickens outweigh them by a good amount.

-If you plan to hatch Polish chicks you will likely need an incubator.
+If you plan to hatch chicks with an incubator you will likely need one of the best egg incubators you can find.
 Since the hens were bred as ornamental/show chickens and not for their egg production, they are not as inclined to go broody.
-That means, they will not sit on the eggs long enough for them to hatch.
+That means, you likely won't have a broody hen to hatch eggs.

 What Is Their Purpose?